Pharos400 Release Notes and TDL Updates

 This release includes both reviewed (Swiss-Prot) and unreviewed (TrEMBL) human UniProt accessions after applying the UniProt transition filtering now being disclosed by UniProt.

-In practice, the Pharos400 model is designed to stay current with UniProt and other supporting protein data resources, rather than remaining tied to a one-time legacy protein set.
+In practice, the Pharos400 MySQL-backed database and knowledge graph are designed to stay current with UniProt and other supporting protein data resources, rather than remaining tied to a one-time legacy protein set.

 What Changed Compared to Pharos319